paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 153

-**Texto original:**
-A company sells ringtones created from clips of popular songs.
-The files containing the ringtones are stored in Amazon S3 Standard and are at least 128 KB in size.
-The company has millions of files, but downloads are infrequent for ringtones older than 90 days.
-The company needs to save money on storage while keeping the most accessed files readily available for its users.
-Which action should the company take to meet these requirements MOST cost-effectively?

-**Tradução:**
 Uma empresa vende toques criados a partir de trechos de músicas populares.
 Os arquivos contendo os toques estão armazenados no Amazon S3 Standard e têm pelo menos 128 KB de tamanho.
 A empresa tem milhões de arquivos, mas downloads são raros para toques com mais de 90 dias.
 A empresa precisa economizar no armazenamento enquanto mantém os arquivos mais acessados disponíveis para seus usuários.
 Qual ação a empresa deve tomar para atender a esses requisitos da maneira MAIS econômica?